 - Consider the implications of screening your embryos for genetic conditions and/or recurrent miscarriage;

-- Consider the implications of using donor gametes (donor eggs or donor sperm), for yourself, your relationship, and any potential child(ren);
+- Consider the implications of using donor gametes (donor eggs, donor sperm or donated embryos), for yourself, your relationship, and any potential child(ren);

 - Explore alternatives to Assisted Reproductive Technologies (ART) treatment to become a family such as foster care or adoption;

 - Managing a pregnancy and the emotional rollercoaster this may bring (see Antenatal and Postnatal Depression/Anxiety);